ImeneGa/python_exercices/README.md

 Exercise 10:
 From an integer n we would like to obtain two other numbers a and b
-The first will consist of the even digits of n and the second by the digits odd of n
+The first will consist of the even digits of n and the second of the odd digits of n

 Exercise 11:
 Knowing that two numbers a and b are said to be friends if the sum of the divisors of b is equal to b and the sum of the divisors of b is equal to a.